 The process of soaking and sprouting kick starts the digestion of proteins for better digestion and easy absorption of nutrients.
-You can read more about it here for a quick synopsis of what soaking and sprouting does.
+You can read more about it in this Weston A. Price article.
 This Nourishing Gourmet post is complete with all those scientific terms like phytic acid and enzyme inhibitors but suffice it to say that that's one of the reasons why traditionally prepared sourdough is inherently a better option for bread than whole wheat.

 The extended fermentation process breaks down the gluten into amino acids that provides a more pleasant digestion, even for those with gluten sensitivity.